venturadan/startup/notes.md

 	1. so react and react-DOM are separate
 32. How do bootstrap and React work together?
 What is the mental model of what they are relative to each other?
 33. In Code, command-shift-L (to select all instantiations of a var), command-D???, etc.

+# Week 12
+1. shadow DOM vs DOM
+	1. React changes shadow DOM (which is somehow faster/better for tweaking/analysis)
+	2. Once that's all fixed, then it translates to DOM and then renders
+2. in update count example, where is the function `updateCount` defined?
+	1. what was wrong about this slide code (doing it old/new way)?
+3. need better useEffect demo by having state included that forces/allows re-rendering of parent/node
+	1. onclick change hello cow to hello fish, forcing re-render of parent (then show clicking keep happening but state not changing any more)
+	2. conditional effect change---dependency argument: don't use=always re-render; []=re-render first time only; [y]=re-render when y changes
+4. burger/fish demo is cool for showing stuff, but it's a bad design in the sense that you can't buy two of same thing in a row
+	1. can we make the reactive stuff less "pass-throughy"?
+5. don't confuse jsx and components
+	1. jsx is just a way to combine html and js
+	2. components are react things that contain/return jsx (which is then converted into html/js and inserted into DOM)
+	3. a way to abstract/cleanup the way things are represented
+		- it would be good to have any example that shows jsx/component stuff and what is transpiles to for the js DOM manipulation actually
+	4. React is entirely front end
+		1. Is express back end?
+		2. what about bootstrap?

 ## Instruction question/notes (why isn't this and below bold in the raw text, but those above are?)
 1. AWS